-1. The first thing to do is to print out the aquarium template.
-The IKEA floor lamp comes in 3 sections, so 3 print outs are needed.
+Step 1: The first thing to do is to print out the aquarium template.
+The IKEA floor lamp has three sections, so three printouts are needed.

-3. Before adding the shades to the IKEA floor lamp hack cover them with the aquarium prints.
-Take the shades one by one and roll them up using the Velcro to hold them in place as in the VIDJA instructions.
-At the Velcro, join apply 2 strips of double sided sticky tape along the whole width of the shade.
+Step 3: Cover the IKEA floor lamp shades with the aquarium prints before adding them.
+Take the shades individually and roll them up using the Velcro to hold them in place, as in the VIDJA instructions.
+At the Velcro, join and apply two strips of double-sided sticky tape along the whole width of the shade.

-Attach one end of the paper print out to one strip of double sided sticky tape.
-Then wrap the aquarium print out around the shade and fix the other end to the second strip of tape.
-Repeat with the other 2 VIDJA shades, with the other 2 aquarium print outs.
+Attach one end of the paper printout to one strip of double-sided sticky tape.
+Then wrap the aquarium printout around the shade and fix the other end to the second strip of tape.
+Repeat with the other 2 VIDJA shades with the other two aquarium printouts.